iiiana/derive/README.md

 ---
 ## Site 1
 * https://www.collusion.com/
-* I was looking for the new jeans in different online stores and accindentally stumbled upon this website.
+* I was looking for the new jeans in different online stores and accidentally stumbled upon this website.
 * It looks very trendy.
 Because of the layout, colours, photography and typefaces used.
 * The navigation system is very simple.
-Just different cathegories on the top of the page, as well as a couple of drop down menus in some of those cathegories.
+Just different categories on the top of the page, as well as a couple of drop-down menus in some of those categories.
 * Not a lot of interactive stuff.
 Navigation menu, photos and tags.
 It's mostly just the change of the colour of the object after hovering over it.
 A lot of links to other pages and an option to type in the users' email.
 * I like it a lot.
 I thought it was really cool and unique the first time I saw it.
 Looks super stylish and I think it really suits the theme.
 Very cool layout and the moving text on the left side of the page makes it even cooler.
-I was pleased to see that there's no fixed bar at the top af the page, beacuse I think those are ridiculous.
+I was pleased to see that there's no fixed bar at the top of the page, because I think those are ridiculous.
 The colours used are great!
 Not super saturated, almost pastel.
-I'm a fan.
 * The way they list the items they're selling is a bit confusing and not very familiar for the users.
 So I would probably change that and make it a bit more clear.

 ---
 ## Site 2
 * http://alick666.kiev.ua/
-* I was searching for tatoo studios in Kiev and that was the first website that came up.
+* I was searching for tattoo studios in Kiev and that was the first website that came up.
 * Looks dated.
 Like it was created in 2008 and haven't been updated ever since.
-Colours, typography and lack of using negative space is what makes it look old.
+Colours, typography and lack of negative space is what makes it look old.
 * Navigation system is very straight-forward.
-Menu on the side and at the top.
+The menu on the side and at the top.
 Easy to navigate, familiar to the user.
 * No interactive parts except for the text changing its' colour once you hover over it.
 * I don't like it.
 Gives me the feeling that the tattoo artist who owns this website is not trustworthy.
-But even though it looks atrocious it is pretty functional.
+But even though it looks atrocious it is fairly functional.
 * It's easier to say what I would not change about it.
-But first I think I would do is make it look like it belongs in 2019, hence make it look modern.
+But the first thing I think I would do is make it look like it belongs in 2019, make it look modern.

 ---
 ## Site 3